Situation of self

 contact information

-You are welcome to contact me, whether fellow academic, potential graduate student, or if you're curious about Indigenous knowledge and Indigenous education.
+You are welcome to contact me, whether fellow academic, potential graduate student,

 |